-7 Key Accounting Skills Every Accountant Should Possess
+7 Key Accounting Skills Every accounting advisor Should Possess

-This article outlines key accounting skills every accountant should possess.
-This is to help you become good accountants.
-Further, this is also to help companies in their search for company accountants.
+This article outlines key accounting skills every accounting advisor should possess.
+This is to help you become good accounting advisors.
+Further, this is also to help companies in their search for company accounting advisors.

 Accounting is not just about completing tax forms, balance statements, and other financial documents.
 Because of the recurring nature of the accounting process, one would think anyone can do the job.
 However, this job, more importantly, requires soft skills to help assist in decisions and strategy.